 Open to the Public

-Review preserve guidelines, download a trail map, and get the most of your visit.
+Review preserve guidelines and download a trail map.
 View All

 Why You Should Visit

 Located on two terraces overlooking the beautiful Rappahannock River, the Alexander Berger Memorial Sanctuary consists of a mature, second-growth forest that hosts a diverse and distinct array of plant life.
 The uplands portion has remained relatively undisturbed since 1864, when it was used as an encampment and rear-line artillery position for the Confederate army.
 Vestiges of Civil War fortifications remain on a knoll that provided a view for those passing on the way to Fredericksburg.

 Spotsylvania and Caroline Counties, about 10 miles south of Fredericksburg

 View preserve guidelines.
 Please note: dogs are not allowed at any Conservancy preserve.

 The trails at this preserve are easy to hike.

 The two wooded parcels were given to The Nature Conservancy in 1963 by Mrs. Helen Bryan and family in memory of her father, Alexander Berger.
 The sanctuary was originally a part of the historic Belvedere Peony Farm where Mr. Berger made his home until his death in 1940.
 The manor house at Belvedere was originally built by Colonel William Dangerfield before the Revolutionary War.

 The Conservancy recently completed a new trail on the Rappahannock River portion of the preserve.
 The trail is dedicated to the memory of R. Eugene Mohlie by his family so "that others may share in the joy and peace found in natural places."